hedyhli/site/content/posts/2024-11-28-webmentions/index.md

 At this stage, I did not consider sending Webmentions for other people.

-- [x] Manual approval: I could delete entries from the <webmention.io> dashboard and only include a public link that displays the list of Webmentions after all remaining entries are approved.
+- ✅ Manual approval: I could delete entries from the <webmention.io> dashboard and only include a public link that displays the list of Webmentions after all remaining entries are approved.
-- [x] Automatic verification: This was handled by <webmention.io>.
+- ✅ Automatic verification: This was handled by <webmention.io>.
-- [ ] Automatic sending of Webmentions for changes on my site.
+- 🟨 Automatic sending of Webmentions for changes on my site.
-- [x] A website should not be pinged twice for the same page on my site that mentions it;
+- ✅ A website should not be pinged twice for the same page on my site that mentions it;
-- [ ] Display approved Webmentions: well, somewhat, but not so much as I hoped for at the time.
+- 🟨 Display approved Webmentions: well, somewhat, but not so much as I hoped for at the time.

 ## 2. Sending Webmentions